diogosantana2011/Python/TMA01/README.md

 ## Python
 Please bear in mind that if certain Python Modules (such as: requests, json, os, logging, datetime, pymongo etc.) are not installed on your machine, scripts will fail.
-To install modules please so as to not have any of the scripts fail.
+To run scripts successfully, install said modules/libraries so as to not have any of the scripts fail when actioned.
+Your IDE Linter should also alert you to this, be it VSCode, or even python IDE.

-This can be done via shell using 'pip'.
+To see current installed packages, open your terminal and using 'pip list' you will see currently installed packages.
 To see currently installed version of python please use 'python --version'.
-To see the installed modules you can use command 'pip list'.

 Something similar to the below will display:
 ```